sapiosciences/sapiocon-23-python/README.md

 The `-u` unbuffered parameter is used so that the stdout/stderr console output isn't buffered, so it doesn't need to be flushed before being shown.

 For development of your own custom webhooks we recommend starting with at least 1vCPU and 2gb RAM.
-Since machine requirements are highly dependent on what your custom code is doing it's recommended to monitor system metrics and scale the server.
+Since machine requirements are highly dependent on what your custom code is doing it's recommended to monitor system metrics and scale the server based on need.
 You can use any OS that can run Python 3, but for server hosting we use Ubuntu 22.04 and if using docker we use the `python:3-slim` docker python image from the public [Docker Repo](https://hub.docker.com/_/python).

 ## Further Reading